Wisconsin EBT Customer Service: How to Get Help & Common Issues

 SHARE

-Finding the right support for your Wisconsin EBT benefits doesn't have to be a challenge.
-Whether you're a current recipient needing to replace a lost card or report a fraudulent charge, or you're new to the program with application questions, this guide provides straightforward instructions for contacting customer service and resolving common problems.
+Handling your EBT benefits shouldn't be a source of frustration.
+Whether you're an existing cardholder needing to replace a lost card, reset your PIN, or report a suspicious charge, or you're new to the program with application questions, this guide explains how to contact EBT customer service in Wisconsin and quickly solve frequent problems.

 How to Contact EBT Customer Service in Wisconsin

-Mail: There is no dedicated mailing address for general EBT customer service.
-If you need to send documents, address them to the DHS office that handles your case or call the main phone line for specific instructions.
+• Mail: A dedicated mailing address for QUEST card support is not provided.
+If you need to send documents, they should be addressed to the specific Department of Health Services (DHS) office that handles your case.
+Call the main phone line if you need specific instructions.

-In-Person: You can find your nearest county or tribal agency using the USDA’s SNAP State Directory.
-The directory provides the phone number, address, and office hours for every local FoodShare agency in Wisconsin.
+• In-Person: To find EBT customer service in Wisconsin near you, use the USDA’s SNAP State Directory to locate your county or tribal agency office.
+The directory lists the phone number, address, and office hours for each local FoodShare agency.

 Multi-Lingual Support